aambekar234/semantic-search-and-llm-chat-app/chromadb_service/README.md

 # Chromadb Service
-Chromadb service is a vectorestore database.
-The database contains the amazon esci dataset.
-The product titles are converted into embeddings and product object is saved as a metadata for every row.
+Chromadb service is a vectorestore database service which uses [amazon-esci](https://github.com/amazon-science/esci-data) product dataset as source.
+The product titles are converted into vector-embeddings and product object is saved as a metadata for every row.
+Separate collection is made for each product locale in the dataset.

-The embeddings are calculated using sentence-transformer library and using `multi-qa-mpnet-base-dot-v1` model.
+The embedding vectors are computed using sentence-transformer library and using `multi-qa-mpnet-base-dot-v1` model.
 The dataset can be initialized by running init_db.py script first.
 This process takes around 1-2 hours as the orginal dataset has around 2 million rows.

-## How to run the chromadb service
+## How to run the chromadb service?
 There are two ways for running this service
 1. Running the service with precomputed database file (quicker)
-2. Running the service by computing the database file by using init_db.py
+2. Running the service by computing the database on your machine by running init_db.py

 ## Method 1
-For quickly running the app use git-lfs to download precomputed database files.
-Once done use following command to stitch back the database files together.
-`cd precomputed_database`
-`cat database-part-* > database.zip`

-Once done, unzip the database.zip file
+First download the precomputed database.zip file (14GB) from this [link](https://mega.nz/file/NjUklQgA#cizPwg-wSu9zttUdRKGqo_FdQX3f5loLzJN25C77Amc)

-### Build the docker file

-build docker file
-`docker build -t chromadb-image .`

-### Run the docker container

-start the chromadb service on port 8001
-`docker run -d -p 8005:8000 -v $(pwd)/precomputed_database/database:/app/database --name chromadb-service chromadb-image:latest`
+Unzip the downloaded file in the project directory (chromadb_service).
+You must have download folder/directory now inside your chromadb-service folder.
+Your directory structure should look like this.

 ## Method 2
-First install the dependencies from the parent requirements.txt file `pip install -r requirements.txt`

-Then run init_db.py
+To compute the vectors locally on your machine please run below command.
 `python init_db.py`

+After either methods above your project structure of chromadb_service should look like this

+chromadb_service/
+├── README.md
+|── Dockerfile
+|── init_db.py
+|── requirements.txt
+├── database/
+│   └── chroma.sqlite3
+│   └── index_files...

 ### Build the docker file
-build docker file

 `docker build -t chromadb-image .`

 ### Run the docker container

+start the chromadb service on port 8005.
+Note: It is important to run below command from inside chromadb_service directory to correctly mount the database.

 `docker run -d -p 8005:8000 -v $(pwd)/database:/app/database --name chromadb-service chromadb-image:latest`

+### Running the service without docker

+`chroma run --path ./database --host 0.0.0.0 --port 8005`